 $357,287,850

-Written and directed by Hayao Miyazaki, this animated fantasy not only captivated audiences worldwide but also achieved massive box office success.
+Directed and written by Hayao Miyazaki, this fantasy masterpiece captivated global audiences and became an extraordinary box office success.

 Recommended: